hardinglmh/EITPCode/Artificial Intelligence (AI)/aws-lex/ex3/README.md

 If a client \(for example, Facebook Messenger\) supports response cards, the user can either choose from the list of buttons or type the response\.
 Otherwise, the user simply types the response\.

 In addition to the button shown in the preceding example, you can also include images, attachments, and other useful information to display on response cards\.
-For information about response cards, see [Response Cards](howitworks-manage-prompts.md#msg-prompts-resp-card)\.
+For information about response cards, see [Response Cards](https://docs.aws.amazon.com/lex/latest/dg/howitworks-manage-prompts.html#msg-prompts-resp-card)\.

 In this exercise, you do the following:
 + Create and test a bot \(using the ScheduleAppointment blueprint\)\.
 For this exercise, you use a bot blueprint to quickly set up and test the bot\.
-For a list of available blueprints, see [Amazon Lex and AWS Lambda Blueprints](lex-lambda-blueprints.md)\.This bot is preconfigured with one intent \(`MakeAppointment`\)\.

 + Create and test a Lambda function \(using the lex\-make\-appointment\-python blueprint provided by Lambda\)\.
 You configure the `MakeAppointment` intent to use this Lambda function as a code hook to perform initialization, validation, and fulfillment tasks\.